mbadolato/iTerm2-Color-Schemes/README.md

 ### Alacritty color schemes

-Copy the theme content from `alacritty/` and paste the content to your [alacritty config file](https://github.com/alacritty/alacritty/blob/master/alacritty.yml).
+Copy the theme content from `alacritty/` and paste the content to your alacritty config file, at `~/.config/alacritty/alacritty.toml`.
+You can also set your theme by adding the following line at your config's 1st line `import = ["~/.config/alacritty/themes/mytheme.toml"]`.

+If you still need a color scheme with .yml, you can get it [here](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/56d74c3e29040e44ff7e379a84e0fa3a57b3e903/alacritty).

 ### Ghostty color schemes